Benjamin Ryan, Ph.D.

-Dr. Ryan is a member of the World Association for Disaster and Emergency Medicine, World Health Organization Thematic Platform for Health Emergency and Disaster Risk Management Research Network, National Environmental Health Association, Texas Environmental Health Association and the Structural Extreme Events Reconnaissance (StEER) Network.
+Dr. Ryan is a Registered Environmental Health Specialist, President of the Association of Environmental Health Academic Programs, and member of the World Association for Disaster and Emergency Medicine, World Health Organization Thematic Platform for Health Emergency and Disaster Risk Management Research Network, National Environmental Health Association and Texas Environmental Health Association.
 He is also a trainer for the United Nations Office for Disaster Risk Reduction’s Global Education and Training Institute.

 Academic and Research Interests

 The overarching goal of Dr. Ryan’s research is to understand and mitigate the environmental health stressors related to rapid urbanization.
 This includes exploring how environmental health, public health, community resilience and disaster risk reduction can be synchronized across disciplines to collectively adapt to, and mitigate, the risks posed by rapid urbanization to human health and the environment.
 As part of this research direction, he has developed strategies for reducing the impact of disasters on people with noncommunicable diseases, worked with colleagues in Australia and Japan to explore best practices for establishing evacuation centers for vulnerable populations, and is involved in research that is exploring climate and environmentally induced migration in Vietnam.
 Dr. Ryan is also exploring strategies for better engaging all sectors in disaster risk reduction and researching the role of environmental health science in reducing and managing the chronic disease burden.
 He has published numerous peer-reviewed articles, guidelines, edited books, book chapters and conducted media interviews relating to disaster management and environmental health science.